DATA-606-FALL-2022/DATA606_DeviManaswi/README.md

 ## Results

-The accuracy of the Logistic Regression algorithm is about 57%.
+•	The accuracy of the Logistic Regression algorithm is about 57%.

-The accuracy of the Xgboost algorithm is about 87%.
+•	The accuracy of the Xgboost algorithm is about 87%.

-The accuracy of the Random forest algorithm is about 94%.
+•	The accuracy of the Random forest algorithm is about 94%.

-The accuracy of the Decision Tree algorithm is about 78%.
+•	The accuracy of the Decision Tree algorithm is about 78%.

-The accuracy of the KNN Classification algorithm is about 69%.
+•	The accuracy of the KNN Classification algorithm is about 69%.

-The accuracy of the SVC Classifier algorithm is about 73%.
+•	The accuracy of the SVC Classifier algorithm is about 73%.

-The accuracy of the Naive Bayes algorithm is about 69%.
+•	The accuracy of the Naive Bayes algorithm is about 69%.

-##Reference:
+## Conclusion:

+•	Random Forest gives the best accuracy compares to rest of the model.

+•	Logistic regression gives the lowest accuracy.

+•	Income type factor is affecting the Target variable.

+## Reference:

 https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction/discussion/119320